aashipat/pissd-off/README.md

 2. Run `yarn start`
     - note it will not work when connected to the school wifi
 4. Scan the QR code with the `Expo Go` app on your phone

-## Currently supported features

-1. User submits a rating for the bathroom
-2. Get bathroom locations and data for users to view